 Always tell your doctor about any medications you take, including other prescription medications, over-the-counter medications, vitamins, dietary supplements, and herbal remedies.

 Certain medications are known to interact with Cephalexin and can cause problems:

 - Cephalexin may increase blood levels of type 2 diabetes medication.
 This could increase your risk of side effects.

-- Cephalexin can accumulate in the blood when combined with the drug probenecid (Benemid, Probalan), which is used to treat gout.
+- Cephalexin can accumulate in the blood when combined with the drug probenecid (Benemid, Probalan), used to treat gout.

-- In some cases, probenecid can be used together with antibiotics to increase resistance to antibiotics.
+- In some cases, probenecid can be used together with antibiotics to increase antibiotic resistance.

 - The use of antibiotics can make contraceptive pills ineffective.
-A second form of contraception is recommended while taking antibiotics.
+The second form of contraception is recommended while taking antibiotics.